aaalgo/picpac/README.md

     #    box_feature[:, 2]      object tag
     #    box_feature[:, 3:5]    (x1, y1), top left coordinate, clipped to image area
     #    box_feature[:, 5:7]    (x2, y2), bottom right coordinate, clipped to image area

+	# params are not clipped to image area.
+	# box_feature[:, 3:7] are clipped, otherwise the two are the same.
 ```

 We use the following label-tag mechanism to achieve efficient extraction